EnigmaCurry/d.rymcg.tech/README.md

 an example.

-It is recommended to dedicate a sub-domain for this project, and then create sub-sub-domains for each project.
-This will create domain names that look like `whoami.d.example.com`, where `whoami` is the project name, and `d` is a unique name for the overall sub-domain representing your docker server (`d` is for `docker`, but you can make this whatever you want).
+It is recommended to dedicate a sub-domain for this project, and then create sub-sub-domains for each application.
+This will create domain names that look like `whoami.d.example.com`, where `whoami` is the application name, and `d` is a unique name for the overall sub-domain representing your docker server (`d` is for `docker`, but you can make this whatever you want).

 By dedicating a sub-domain for all your projects, this allows you to create a DNS record for the wildcard: `*.d.example.com`, which will automatically direct